iExecBlockchainComputing/documentation-tools/tools/oracle-factory/methods/readOracle.md

 - The oracle `ParamSet` describes the parameters used to feed the oracle.

-- Any different `ParamSet` has a unique `ParamSetCid` which is the Content ID of the document on IPFS.
-With a `ParamSetCid` anyone can retrieve the `ParamSet` from IPFS.
+- Any different `ParamSet` has a unique `ParamSetCID` which is the Content ID of the document on IPFS.
+With a `ParamSetCID` anyone can retrieve the `ParamSet` from IPFS.

-- The `OracleId` is the blockchain hash of the `ParamSet` it is used to store and read the value of an oracle on the Oracle contract.
+- The `OracleID` is the blockchain hash of the `ParamSet` it is used to store and read the value of an oracle on the Oracle contract.

 :::